 A dynamic QR code on an event ticket can link to schedules, maps, or even last-minute changes, ensuring attendees always have updated information.

-Retail product information
+Retail product information on product packaging

 Some brands have integrated into their billboard advertisements.
 Scanning the code could lead to an interactive website, a promotional video, or a special discount.